Mining for Cost Awareness in the Infrastructure as Code Artifacts of Cloud-based Applications: an Exploratory Study: Study Design

 To extract the issues, we provide GrimoreLab's Perceval \citep{duenas2018perceval} with the repository owner username, the repository name, and a GitHub API token.
 Perceval is a Python-based tool that can collect data from various sources, including issue trackers.
 We chose Perceval for its versatility and validation within the MSR community.
 The tool then returns us a list of issue objects that contain every single detail pertaining the issue.
 We then extract the issue objects that contain one or more of the defined keywords in the title, body or any of the comments; this results in an initial set of $862$ entries.

 Next, we apply a process similar to that described for \rqn{1} to filter for relevant issues and then label them.
 Since issues may contain long discussions, the coding is focused on the context, i.e., the sentence where the keyword appears and the surrounding ones (when needed).
 If multiple keywords appear on the same issue and they refer to different contexts, multiple checks are performed.
 We note that the labels are applied to whole issues based on evidence found in any of the content elements (i.e., title, body or comments).
 This process culminates in the selection of $208$ units belonging to $89$ distinct repositories.
-In \figurename~\ref{fig:repo-demographics-issues}, we characterize the repositories in terms of IaC size (\texttt{iac-sloc}, max. $43$K), source code size (\texttt{sloc}, max. $1\,486$K), and number of commits (\texttt{\#commits}, max. $6$K) and contributors (\texttt{\#contributors}, max. $156$).
+In \autoref{fig:repo-demographics-issues}, we characterize the repositories in terms of the same metrics as in \autoref{fig:repo-demographics-commits}: \texttt{iac-sloc} (max. $43$K), \texttt{sloc} (max. $1\,486$K), \texttt{\#commits} (max. $6$K), \texttt{\#contributors}, (max. $156$), \texttt{\#tfmodules} (max. $373$K), \texttt{\#tfresources} (max. $646$K), \texttt{\#tfvariables} (max. $3.5$K), \texttt{\#tfsubnets}, (max. $39$), \texttt{\#tfinstances} (max. $34$), and \texttt{\#tfclusters}, max. $27$).
 We again trimmed the top $10\%$ values of each variable to better visualize the plot.
 This population of repositories is considerably smaller than that collected for \rqn{1}, and contains a lower amount of projects that contain (and manage) Terraform files (only $44\%$).
-Nevertheless, the descriptive statistics summarized by \figurename~\ref{fig:repo-demographics-issues} suggest a fair distribution of data points, with higher averages (by approx. a factor of two).
+Nevertheless, the descriptive statistics summarized by \autoref{fig:repo-demographics-issues} suggest a fair distribution of data points, with higher averages (by approx. a factor of two).

 Similar to \rqn{1}, the collected units are analyzed to identify relevant characteristics such as the prevalence of the various labels and distribution of the units among repositories.
 Moreover, the results are compared to those obtained from \rqn{1}, to reflect on the value added by exploring issues.
 Both of these issues are to be discussed further in Section~\ref{sec:results}.